toilacube/laravel-cute/README.md

-# A RestAPI back-end service for an e-commerce website (Coolmate)
+# A RestAPI back-end service for a Clothing website

 ## Table of contents:
 - [ Responsibilities](#head1)